How To Use Air Compression Boots?

 - Connect the hose to the compression boot

-- Power on the control unit and Calibrate the intensity to the desired setting.
+- Power on the control unit and calibrate the intensity to your desired setting.

 - Start the session and make a note of the current time

-- After finished unhook hoses and wipe down the sleeves for the next session or person
+- After you’re finished, unhook the hoses and wipe down the sleeves for the next session or person

 Recovery Boot Massage Modes Quantum Air